rikuf2/basic-csharp/src/content/exercises.md

 ## The exam

 The exam will be held in Centria's Itslearning platform.

-<Note>Registering might take a couple of days, so make sure to register earlier than on the last day! </Note>
+### Open university exam

+To access the exam, you have to register to the Open University course from this page: https://koulutus.centria.fi/koulutukset/software-development/.

+Those who want to get ECTS credits, must enroll in open university.
+The registrees will get the credentials in Centria’s Itslearning-environment.
+The final exam in Itslearning must be finished by deadline (set per course basis).